How do I get rid of centipedes and silverfish?

 Orkin Pest Control does treat for both of these pests.
 Call us and a highly trained Orkin Pest Specialist will inspect your home and develop a customized solution that best fits your needs.
-The Orkin Man will provide you with label and MSDS information for the treatment materials at your request.
+Your Orkin Technician will provide you with label and MSDS information for the treatment materials at your request.

 Orkin used the information above to also answer the following questions submitted by Orkin.com users:

 Question: I live in a six-unit brick apartment building.
 My middle floor apartment and the one below me have water damage from a plumbing problem.
 I am also above a laundry room and boiler room.
 I have recently noticed silverfish crawling on my walls and out of a crack in my bedroom window.
 So far I have only seen them in my room, not in the kitchen or bathroom.
 I am VERY CONCERNED.
 I can't deal with bugs.
 I have been sleeping in the living room out of extreme paranoia.
 My main concern is that I am moving into a new apartment, and I DO NOT want to transport these disgusting bugs with me!
 I have two small children, so I am afraid to use home pesticides.
 But, like I said, I am moving and I can't stomach the idea of taking these things with me.
 What should I do?
 Should I have this professionally taken care of?
 What can I do to prevent the spread?